Learn more about using OpenVPN and the difference between TCP and UDP.

-The best thing about OpenVPN is that it’s open source.
-“Open” may not sound like a good thing for a privacy tool, but it’s actually a huge advantage.
-If there are any security flaws in the code—and as yet none are known—they will be quickly identified by the open source community.
-Paired with a strong encryption algorithm, OpenVPN is the most secure VPN protocol available.
+OpenVPN is a relatively new and highly configurable protocol.
+The best thing about OpenVPN is that it is open source.
+“Open” may not sound like a good thing for a privacy tool, but it is actually a huge advantage.
+If there are any security flaws in the code—and as yet none are known—they will be quickly identified by the open-source community.
+Paired with a strong encryption algorithm, OpenVPN is one of the most secure VPN protocols available.

 ExpressVPN’s version of OpenVPN supports both UDP and TCP ports.
 In the ExpressVPN app, OpenVPN is actually referred to as “UDP” or “TCP,” two internet protocols that can greatly affect performance.